 You'll be tested often to monitor your factor levels.
 When your factor levels drop too low, you may be given a dose.
 You may also be given a dose if you are bleeding or at high risk for bleeding, such as during surgery.

-People with hemophilia and their families can be taught to administer blood factor concentrate at home at the first signs of bleeding.
+People with hemophilia and their families can be taught to give blood factor concentrate at home at the first signs of bleeding.
 This can help prevent a crisis.
 People with severe forms of the disease may need regular infusions.

 Some patients develop an inhibitor to a particular factor.
 This may require treatment with other clotting factors.

 Mild hemophilia A may be treated with an infusion of medication.
 This infusion causes the release of blood factor stored within the body on the lining of blood vessels.

 What is hemophilia?
 National Heart, Lung, and Blood Institute website.
 Available at: ...(Click grey area to select URL) Updated July 13, 2013.
 Accessed June 30, 2015.